flohil/wdio-workflo/docs/list.md

 ```

 Filter masks are not available for state check functions that require you to pass
-the expected attribute values as parameter, e.g. `hasText(texts)` or `containsValue(values)`.
+the expected attribute values as a parameter, e.g. `hasText(texts)` or
-In these cases, you can skip the execution of the state check function for a certain `PageElement` instance by setting its corresponding value in the array of expected
+`containsValue(values)`.
+In these cases, you can skip the execution of the state
+check function for a certain `PageElement` instance by setting its corresponding
-attribute values to `undefined`:
+value in the array of expected attribute values to `undefined`:

 ```typescript
 import { stores } from '?/page_objects';